ThatGuyOverTher/Frost/frost-wot/bin/readme.en.txt

 _---------------------------_

 NOTE: You should always have a backup of your own identities.
 Export your own
-      identities and store the file on a save place.
+      identities and store the file in a safe location.

 Update from a Frost 23-Dec-2006 or higher to latest version: